Fully-Dynamic All-Pairs Shortest Paths: Likely Optimal Worst-Case Update Time: Abstract

 \section{Abstract}

 The All-Pairs Shortest Paths (APSP) problem is one of the fundamental problems in theoretical computer science.
 It asks to compute the distance matrix of a given $n$-vertex graph.
-We revisit the classical problem of maintaining the distance matrix under a \emph{fully-dynamic} setting undergoing vertex insertions and deletions with a fast \emph{worst-case} running time and efficient space usage.
+We revisit the classical problem of maintaining the distance matrix under a \emph{fully dynamic} setting undergoing vertex insertions and deletions with a fast \emph{worst-case} running time and efficient space usage.

-Although amortized algorithm with $\tilde O(n ^ 2)$\footnote{Throughout this paper, we use $\tilde O(f)$ to denote $O(f\cdot \text{poly} \log (f))$. } update-time has been known for nearly two decades [Demetrescu and Italiano, STOC 2003], the current best algorithm for worst-case running time with efficient space usage runs is due to [Gutenberg and Wulff-Nilsen, SODA 2020], which improves the space usage of the previous algorithm due to [Abraham, Chechik, and Krinninger, SODA 2017] to $\tilde O(n ^ 2)$ but fails to improve their running time of $\tilde O(n ^ {2 + 2 / 3})$.
+Although an algorithm with amortized update-time $\tilde O(n ^ 2)$\footnote{Throughout this paper, we use $\tilde O(f)$ to denote $O(f\cdot \text{poly} \log (f))$. } has been known for nearly two decades [Demetrescu and Italiano, STOC 2003], the current best algorithm for worst-case running time with efficient space usage runs is due to [Gutenberg and Wulff-Nilsen, SODA 2020], which improves the space usage of the previous algorithm due to [Abraham, Chechik, and Krinninger, SODA 2017] to $\tilde O(n ^ 2)$ but fails to improve their running time of $\tilde O(n ^ {2 + 2 / 3})$.
 It has been conjectured that no algorithm in $O(n ^ {2.5 - \epsilon})$ worst-case update time exists.
 For graphs without negative cycles, we meet this conjectured lower bound by introducing a Monte Carlo algorithm running in randomized $\tilde O(n ^ {2.5})$ time while keeping the $\tilde O(n ^ 2)$ space bound from the previous algorithm.
-Our improvement is made possible using a novel multi-layer approach that exploits the gaps between hops (number of vertices traversed) of paths.
+Our breakthrough is made possible by the idea of ``hop-dominant shortest paths,'' which are shortest paths with a constraint on hops (number of vertices) that remain shortest after we relax the constraint by a constant factor.